la2050/archive/_projects/2016/month-of-photography-los-angeles-creating-a-destination-photo-festival-to-connect-engage-inspire.md

   - Infrastructure (building/space/vehicles etc.)
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  Our aim is to expand upon eight successful iterations of the festival by building a smart phone app to improve information dissemination and sharing, enrich our local artist and creative community by commissioning artists to create unique imagery and projects that celebrate Los Angeles, and to find talented people to support the expansion and improvement of the festival.
+Our principal goal is to build a world-class, destination photography festival by 2018.
 project_impact: '["Cultural events","Public/open streets gatherings"]'
 project_proposal_best_place: >-
   Los Angeles has quickly become a city known for it's prominent arts and